Goals

 keyboard driver.
 Let's try it now:

 Type keys on the PS/2 keyboard and the program should print the scancodes received.
-You should also be able to see the signals in the Logic 2 application.
 If you aren't getting events, check your wiring.

 Each key press and key release is reported as a distinct action.
 Press a key;